W-David-Porter/acim/src/text/1-the-meaning-of-miracles/iii-atonement-and-miracles/index.md

 :::

 ::: details Simplified
-You do not always recognise the effect of a miracle.
+You do not always recognize the effect of a miracle.
 You are blessed by your own miracles.
 I control how miracles are used.
 :::